 We’re witnessing the rise of men’s buns, and that’s beyond awesome.
 Buns are practical, easy to make, and let’s be honest – they look great.

 Here’s a nice twist on the regular bun – braids.
 Make multiple thin braids and pick them up in a nice bun.
 This is probably one of the easiest braid hairstyles for men, and you should give it a try.

 30. Braids Merging in A Ponytail

 How to Ask for Man Braids?

-Don’t be afraid to rock out with man braids.
-What’s the braided hairstyle you’ve always wanted to try?
+Don’t be afraid to rock out with guy braids.
+Which braided hairstyle you’ve always wanted to try?